 What Is There to Do at Fisherman’s Wharf?

 Maybe that question should be more like “what isn’t there to do on Fisherman’s Wharf?”
-Check out their schedule here.
+Check out their things to do.
 Part of the Wharf’s allure is the sheer volume of family-friendly activities the area offers.
 Stroll west on Jefferson Street, and you’ll find no shortage of gift and curio shops, restaurants and cafes, the popular Ripley’s Believe It or Not and Madame Tussauds Wax Museum, and countless other fun attractions.

 At the western end of Jefferson Street is the chocolate mecca that is Ghirardelli Square, as well as San Francisco Maritime National Historical Park and the Maritime Museum with its beautiful art deco exterior.
 One block up at Beach and Hyde Streets, you can catch the Powell-Hyde cable car line that will take you over the hills into downtown San Francisco.